Look Who's Laughing

-Look Who's Laughing (aka Look Who's Talking) is a 1941 film from RKO Radio Pictures.
+Look Who's Laughing is a 1941 American comedy film directed by Allan Dwan.
+It was produced and distributed by RKO Pictures.
 The film is built around a number of radio stars from the Golden Age of Radio and centers around radio personality Jim Jordan as Fibber McGee from the comic duo, Fibber McGee and Molly, who plans to build an aircraft factory in a small town.
 Look Who's Laughing was followed by Here We Go Again (1942), with many of the radio stars reprising their performances.
+It is also known by the alternative title Look Who's Talking.

 Plot

 In New York, Edgar Bergen does his last radio performance of the season, a doctor's sketch with his puppet, Charlie McCarthy, and his assistant, Julie Patterson (Lucille Ball).
 After the performance Bergen hosts an engagement party for Julie and his business partner, Jerry Wood.
 The next day, Bergen and Charlie are set for their summer vacation.
 Flying in his new aircraft, Bergen gets lost and lands in Wistful Vista, home of Fibber McGee and Molly.

 Bergen's almost crash landing interrupts a meeting with Wistful Vista's Chamber of Commerce.
-Fibber, president, has just proposed the selling of the town's airstrip to Hilary Horton, owner of the Horton Aircraft Factory.
-The Commerce and townspeople thought Bergen's aircraft was carrying Horton.
+Fibber, the president, has just proposed the selling of the town's airstrip to Hilary Horton, owner of the Horton Aircraft Factory.
+The Chamber and townspeople thought Bergen's aircraft was carrying Horton.

 Bergen and Charlie are welcomed with Fibber and Molly inviting them to stay at their home.
 Learning of Fibber's plans, Bergen offers to convince Hilary, his friend, to build his factory at Wistful Vista.
 Throckmorton P. Gildersleeve (Harold Peary), secretly working for Ironton Realty, a rival company wanting to purchase Horton's factory, gets a scoop of Fibber and Bergen's plans.
 He goes to Sam Cudahy (Charles Halton), owner of Ironton Realty, planning to back out of Cudahy's schemes.
 Threatened by blackmail, Gildersleeve tricks Fibber into paying for an elaborate luncheon to honor their guest.
 Gildersleeve's trickery continues when he meets Charlie McCarthy, fed up staying at Wistful Vista and wanting to find a way to leave town.
 Gildersleeve suggests that Charlie sends a fake telegram to Bergen saying that his former assistant, Julie Patterson (Lucille Ball), is ill.
 On the day Bergen is to fly Hilary Horton to Wistful Vista, he receives the telegram, thus suddenly changing his plans.